 Written by Ed Wiles, Scootered Founder

-The Ninebot-Segway ES2 (sometimes called the Ninebot ES2 or Segway ES2, or indeed the Segway-Ninebot ES2) Kickscooter came to prominence in North American and the European continent when electric scooter hire companies Bird and Lime (along with others) started using them instead of the Xiaomi M365 (apparently due to the inability of Xiaomi to meet the increased demand for their M365 scooter).
-This first thing to address is the word "Kickscooter" in the name as this seems to imply it is not a powered scootered.
+The Ninebot-Segway ES2 (also called the Ninebot ES2 or Segway ES2, or indeed the Segway-Ninebot ES2) Kickscooter came to prominence in North America and then Europe when electric scooter hire companies started using them instead of the Xiaomi M365.
+The first thing to address is the word "Kickscooter" in the name as this seems to imply it is not a powered scooter.
 Fear not, dear reader, as this is something of a misnomer.
 It seems the good people at Ninebot-Segway (or is that Segway-Ninebot?) decided that, because you have to "kick off" for the power to cut in (as with the M365 and others), it should rightly be called a kickscooter.

 The Ninebot-Segway ES2 is a foldable electric scooter designed by Segway, the well-known American company that was bought by Chinese firm Ninebot (hence the variety of names) in 2015.
 Interestingly, Ninebot actually manufactures the M365 for Xiaomi, who invested in Ninebot, making the whole thing a little confusing.
 Segway had a headstart on both Ninebot and Xiaomi (and had claimed copyright infringement against Ninebot) when it came to personal mobility products, both in terms of technology and brand awareness (and it is a little odd that Ninebot feels the need to put their name on the ES2/ES4 in the West, as it cannot help sales).